react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 👋 Hi!

 🚨 Please read the following carefully.
-Your issue will be closed if it doesn't include all necessary information. 🚨
+Your issue probably will be closed if it doesn't include all necessary information. 🚨

 Before submitting a new issue, please: